jakk-er/ScrapEZ/readme.md

 Here are some example usage scenarios:

-* To scrape subdomain & related links and pages links from `https://example.com`, enter: https://example.com 1,2 `or` example.com 1,2
+* To scrape subdomain & related links and pages links from `https://example.com`, enter: https://example.com press `enter` and then choose 1,2 `or` example.com press `enter` and then choose 1,2

-* To scrape robots.txt and embedded links from `https://www.example.net`, enter: https://www.example.net 3,4 `or` www.example.net 3,4
+* To scrape robots.txt and embedded links from `https://www.example.net`, enter: https://www.example.net press `enter` and then choose 3,4 `or` www.example.net press `enter` and then choose 3,4

-* To scrape all available data from `https://subdomain.example.io`, enter: https://subdomain.example.io 1,2,3,4 `or` subdomain.example.io 1,2,3,4
+* To scrape all available data from `https://subdomain.example.io`, enter: https://subdomain.example.io press `enter` and then choose 1,2,3,4 `or` subdomain.example.io press `enter` and then choose 1,2,3,4

 **License**
 ---------